dandesousa/lapis/README.md

 Lapis was written initially to only support python 3.
 I investigated back-porting to python2.7 and in fact, would not be substantial work.
 However, I believe lapis is exactly the type of project that allows it to easily support 3 only.
 Because pelican blogs usually exist inside of virtualenvs containing only a personal website, there is typically not a high barrier to users to upgrade to python 3.
 Either you aren't touch python, in which case version is largely irrelevant, or you can easily upgrade to python 3 (pelican and most plugins support it).

 While python 2.7 support is extended to 2020, it seems silly to continue to support what is, for all intents and purposes, a 5 year old, deprecated version of the language.
 Instead I will use this as my *tiny tiny tiny* push to get people to start upgrading.
-Hopefully this is enough to convince you to do so.
+Hopefully this is enough to convince you to do so for your pelican blog.
 If not, you are free to fork lapis and create a python 2.7 compatible version.

 ## Contributions